-- There is evidence that climatic processes influence species abundance and community composition in soft-sediment habitats in the North Sea.
-There is no obvious signal of warming effects in sediments in southern and south-western areas where changes would be most expected.
-However, changes in crustacean abundance in some locations and the occurrence of previously undocumented species in others (e.g. brittle star Amphiura incana and shrimp Athanas nitescens) suggest some degree of climate-influence. - Hard-substrate habitats in southern and south-westerly waters appear to be affected, with disease outbreaks in seafans, changes in algae distribution and abundance and the appearance and increased occurrence of a previously unrecorded warm-water barnacle all linked to increased seawater temperatures. - Climate change is likely to impact the benthos in future.
+There is evidence that climatic processes influence species abundance and community composition in soft-sediment habitats in the North Sea.
+There is no obvious signal of warming-effects in southern and south-westerly sediments, although changes to the species dominating crustacean assemblages in the Bristol Channel and the occurrence of previously undocumented species in the western Channel (e.g. the brittle star Amphiura incana and the shrimp Athanas nitescens) suggest some degree of climate-influence.

+Hard-substrate habitats in southern and south-westerly waters appear to be affected, with changes in algal distribution and abundance and the appearance and increased occurrence of a previously unrecorded warm-water barnacle all linked to increased seawater temperatures.

+Climate change is likely to impact the benthos in future.
 The changes documented in soft-sediment communities are expected to continue, and probably escalate, in response to the cumulative effects of seawater warming and ocean acidification.
-Species forming cold-water coral reefs and maerl beds may experience shifts in distribution as a result of intolerance to altered seawater temperature and chemistry, with knock-on effects on community composition and function. - Future impacts on these habitats are likely to have socio-economic ramifications, as cold-water coral reefs and maerl beds are protected under European legislation and soft-sediment communities are an important food resource for commercial fish. - There are knowledge-gaps in a number of areas.
-We are currently unable to fully assess the scale of benthic species and community responses in relation to climate change, understand links between impacts in benthic and pelagic systems or model future species distributions.
-An appropriate benthic monitoring and assessment programme, coupled with continued involvement in international initiatives, is essential for characterising climate impacts in UK benthos.
+Species forming cold-water coral reefs and maerl beds may experience shifts in distribution as a result of intolerance to altered seawater temperature and chemistry, with knock-on effects on community composition and function.

+Future impacts on these habitats are likely to have socio-economic ramifications, as cold-water coral reefs and maerl beds are protected under European legislation and soft-sediment communities are an important food resource for commercial fish.

+There are knowledge-gaps in a number of areas.
+We are currently unable to fully assess the scale of benthic species and community responses in relation to climate change, understand how climate interacts with other marine stressors or model future species distributions for many benthic species.
+An appropriate benthic monitoring programme, coupled with continued involvement in international initiatives, is essential for characterising climate impacts on UK benthos.
-FULL REVIEW

-Scope of the report
+INTRODUCTION

-This report summarises evidence of current and future climate change effects on shallow and shelf subtidal habitats and ecology.
+This report summarises evidence of current and predicted future climate change effects on shallow and shelf subtidal habitats and ecology.
 It covers algae and invertebrates (with the exception of non-native species and those subject to commercial fisheries) on soft- and hard-substrates.
-Fish, fisheries and non-native species are considered in separate MCCIP Annual Report Card (ARC) Science Reviews (Pinnegar & Heath 2010; Pinnegar et al., 2010; Maggs et al., 2010).
-Seagrasses extend in most cases to subtidal systems, but these habitats are predominantly connected to the intertidal.
-Therefore, they are dealt with in the Intertidal Habitats and Ecology MCCIP ARC Science Review (Mieszkowska, 2010).
-The information in the report represents documented evidence available to the authors at the time of writing and relates to UK and in some instances, neighbouring waters (e.g. German and Belgian North Sea waters, Irish Atlantic waters) to provide a wider perspective of the current status of benthic species and habitats in relation to climate change.
+Coastal and intertidal habitats, fish, fisheries and non-native species are considered in separate Annual Report Card (ARC) science reviews.
+Seagrass habitats extend in most cases to subtidal systems, but they are predominantly connected to the intertidal, so dealt with in the intertidal habitats and ecology ARC science review.
+The information in the report represents documented evidence available to the authors at the time of writing and relates to UK, Crown Dependency (Channel Islands and Isle of Man) and Irish waters.
+We have also included information from neighbouring states (e.g. German and Belgian North Sea waters) where water bodies are shared and climate-related effects may extend into UK waters.

-Section 1 (What is already happening?) is structured around the UK Charting Progress Regions and summarises evidence available for different habitats in each region.
-Where the available evidence relates to more than one region, these regions are grouped together.
-Section 2 (What could happen in the future?) is based on indirect observational and experimental evidence largely applicable across regions.
-It is, therefore, structured by species- or habitat-type.
+Section 1 (What is already happening?) is structured around the UK Charting Progress Regions and, Irish and Crown Dependency waters, summarising evidence available for different habitats in each region.
+Where the available evidence relates to more than one region, these are grouped together.
+Section 2 (What could happen?) is based on indirect observational and experimental evidence largely applicable across regions and is structured by species- or habitat-type.